aerynk/portfolio-items/fork-a-github-repo.md

    ~~~
 7. Select the appropriate base repo with the Return key.
    - The base repo is the repo your changes are based on.

+### Work on Projects
+That's it!
+You're ready to work on GitHub projects without making changes to the owner's repo.
+Forking a repo using GitHub CLI gives you many more options for working on projects on your computer, but forking a repo without GitHub CLI gets you started quicker and avoids the need to download multiple programs.

+---

+Written by Aeryn Kauffman
+27-JUNE-2021
+Duration: ~6 hours